GATB/simka/README.md

 # User manual

 ##Description
-Simka computes several ecology distances between N metagenomic read sets at the k-mer level.
+Simka computes several ecology distances between N (metagenomic) read sets at the k-mer level.
 Simka is implemented with the GATB library (http://gatb.inria.fr/).

+##Simka scripts and code organisation
+* example
+	- 1-basic_usage (learn how to use simka by running simple example)
+	- 2-hpc_usage (learn how to run simka on cloud or grid systems)
+	- 3-simka-pipeline (understand how works each piece of Simka)
+	- data (show how to layout simka input)
+* scripts
+	- visualization (collection of R script to visualize Simka results)
+	- simka2 (collection of python script for running Simka)
+* src
+	- source code of Simka written in c++
+* tests
+	- validation tests of Simka

 ##Input

-The input file (-in) lists the samples.
-This sample can be in fasta, fastq and in gzip compressed format (.gz).
+The input file (-in) lists the datasets.
+These datasets can be in fasta, fastq and in gzip compressed format (.gz).

-One sample per line with the following syntax:
+One sample per line with the following syntax (you can put any number of spaces between syntax):

     ID1: filename.fasta
     ID2: filename.fasta
     ID3: filename.fasta

-The sample ID in the name that will appear in the headers of the distance matrices.
+The dataset ID in the name that will appear in the headers of the distance matrices.

-Simka supports the management of paired and concatenated files.
+If a given datset has been splitted in several parts, Simka can automatically concatenate them.

+    ID1: filename_part1.fasta , filename_part2.fasta , ...

 If you have paired files, you can list them separated by a ‘;’:

-    ID1_paired: filename_pair1.fasta ; filename_pair2.fasta
+    ID1: filename_pair1.fasta ; filename_pair2.fasta

-If you want to concatenate some files (for example, if you have multiple experiment for a single environment), you can list them separated by a ‘,’:

-    ID1_concat: filenameX.fasta.gz , filenameY.fasta.gz

 You can combine concatenated and paired operations:

-    ID1_concat: filenameX_1.fasta.gz , filenameY_1.fasta.gz ; filenameX_2.fasta.gz , filenameY_2.fasta.gz
+    ID1: filename_part1_pair1.fasta , filename_part2_pair1.fasta ; filename_part1_pair2.fasta , filename_part2_pair2.fasta

-There is a difference between paired and concatenated files depending on the value of the option -max-reads.
+Paired syntax is only usefull if the -max-reads option of Simka is set.

 Example: